 Grant Selection Procedures

 The Board of Trustees determines the annual program policy guidelines, the main program categories, as well as the major programs to be funded.
-Any programs over $50,000 must be approved by the Board of Trustees with a majority vote.

 In case of letter of inquiries and organizational requests, the management of the Foundation reviews the proposals and makes recommendations to the Executive Committee.
 The Executive Committee will discuss the proposals and make a recommendation to the Board that will vote upon it.